 - 🎯 Perfect For: Aromatic curries and dumplings, and ethnic dining.

-Take your taste buds on an adventure to the Himalayas at Kathmandu Restaurant in Iowa City!
+Take your taste buds on an adventure to the Himalayas at Kathmandu Restaurant in Des Moines!
 This spot serves up authentic and incredibly flavorful Nepalese and Indian cuisine that will warm your soul.
 The air is fragrant with exotic spices like cardamom, turmeric, and ginger.

 You gotta try their delicious momos (Nepalese dumplings), steamed or fried, or dive into one of their rich and aromatic curries, like the chicken tikka masala.
 It’s a fantastic place to explore the unique and vibrant culinary traditions of Nepal and India.